Runnly-ai/runnly/README.md

 Runnly works with any OpenAI-compatible LLM provider using API keys. **No OpenAI account required!**

+For older chat-completions providers, Runnly uses a compatibility path that converts internal `developer` instruction messages into `system` messages and omits chat-completions fields the provider does not accept.
+This lets providers like DeepSeek work through the chat-completions fallback even when they reject the raw OpenAI Responses shape.

 #### Quick Start with Environment Variables

 Set your API key as an environment variable: